HasanDnr/public-pages/learn/learn.md

 Full sun can help the pile warm up in wintery places that get down to freezing.
 Otherwise full sun may dry out the pile and shorten the life of the Soil Maker Box.

 In general, the Soil Maker Box should be in a pleasing spot that entices people to use it, whether sunny or in partial shade.

-# Should the Soil Maker Box sit on organic material or have a concrete base?
-Would a bed of crushed shell work?

-It can be good to have the contents of the Soil Maker Box in touch with the ground.
-However, to extend the life of the wood, it’s also good to prevent any of the wood from sitting directly on the ground.

-Crushed shells, brick, or gravel under the wooden boards that may make up a wooden bin’s base would be ideal, with bare ground in the middle so the bin’s contents can touch the earth.

 # What should I do with my finished soil?